vedro-universe/vedro-docs/docs/tutorial/chapter1-first-steps.md

 The command will run all the test scenarios in `scenarios/` directory and display the results, indicating which tests have passed, failed, or been skipped.
 In this case, you should see that the "register new user" scenario has passed.

+The `-vv` flag increases the verbosity of the test output.
+In case a scenario fails, this flag provides more detailed information about the test run to help you identify and troubleshoot the issue.

 <TerminalOutput>
 {`
 Scenarios